Home ยป Appetizers ยป Korean Seafood and Green Onion Pancakes (Haemul Pajeon)

 Adding oil in a skillet

-3. Wait until the temperature of the oil is ready to cook (about 1 minute).
-To check, drop a bit of pancake batter into the pan.
-If it sizzles, it is ready.
-Reduce the heat to medium high heat.
-Pour out the pancake batter (from step 1, use just less than half a cup) and spread it evenly and thinly around the pan.
+3. Wait until the oil is hot enough for cooking (about 1 minute).
+To check, drop a small amount of pancake batter into the pan—if it sizzles, the oil is ready.
+Reduce the heat to medium-high.
+Pour just under half a cup of pancake batter (from step 1) into the pan and spread it evenly and thinly.

 Pouring over pajeon pancake mix

-4. Place 6 green onion tops on the pancake batter parallel to each other and pour out a little bit of the pancake batter onto and between the green onions, filling the gaps.
+4. Place 6 green onion tops on the pancake batter, parallel to each other.
+Pour a little bit of the pancake batter over and between the green onions, filling the gaps.
 Reduce the heat to medium.

 green onions laid on top of pancake mix

-5. Place some calamari, prawns and red chilies (optional) sparingly on top of the green onions.
+5. Place some calamari, prawns, and red chilies (optional) sparingly over the green onions.

 calamari, prawns and red chilies laid on pancake mix

-6. Use a spoon to drizzle half of the beaten egg over the top of the pancake.
-While cooking, move the pancake in a circular motion from time to time, so the pancake doesn’t get stuck to the pan.
+6. Use a spoon to drizzle half of the beaten egg over the pancake.
+While cooking, gently move the pancake in a circular motion from time to time to prevent it from sticking to the pan.

 Adding beaten egg on pancake mix

-7. Turn the pancake over when you see the top of the pancake partially cooked.
-(This makes it easy to turn the pancake.
-It takes around 4 minutes).
-Add more cooking oil around the edges of the pancake circle if necessary to release.
-Press the pancake with the spatula a couple of times to sizzle and make it crispy.
+7. Flip the pancake when the top is partially cooked (this makes flipping easier and takes about 4 minutes).
+If needed, add more cooking oil around the edges of the pancake to help release it.
+Press the pancake with a spatula a couple of times to create a sizzle and make it crispy.
 Cook for another 3 to 4 minutes.
-Turn the heat off and transfer onto a plate or a cutting board.
+Turn off the heat and transfer the pancake onto a plate or cutting board.

 golden crisp, flipped over pajeon

-9. Slice the pancake into bite size pieces.
+9. Slice the pancake into bite-sized pieces.
 Serve it with Korean pancake sauce.

 holding a pajeon piece with a pair of chopsticks